GLOBAL MARKETS-Global stocks rise and dollar falls, with focus on Fed and China

 LONDON/SYDNEY, Nov 15 (Reuters) - Global stocks ticked higher and the dollar slipped on Tuesday as a fall in U.S. inflation and an improving outlook for China's economy continued to cheer investors.

-Equities and bonds rallied dramatically around the world last week after data showed that U.S. inflation slowed down by more than expected in October.
-The figures raised hopes that the Federal Reserve will let up on the aggressive interest rate hikes which have battered global markets this year.
+Equities and bonds jumped last week after data showed that U.S. inflation slowed down by more than expected in October, raising hopes the Federal Reserve will let up on the interest rate hikes which have battered economies and markets this year.

-The sugar rush has faded since but the mood has remained relatively bright, with the MSCI All World stock index .MIWD00000PUS edging 0.4% higher on Tuesday to 617.23.
-It stood at 582 before the release of the inflation data on Thursday.
+The immediate sugar rush has faded but the mood has remained relatively bright, with the MSCI All World stock index .MIWD00000PUSrising 0.44% on Tuesday to 617.48.
+It has jumped more than 6% since the inflation data was published.

+However, Chris Turner, global head of markets at ING, said the dollar is likely to strengthen again as concerns about the global economy return to the fore.

+"We're more in the camp that it hangs around near the highs a bit longer," he said.
+"We haven't got world growth."

 Hong Kong's Hang Seng Index .HSI surged 4.11% overnight.
-In a remarkable bounce, the index is up nearly 25% for the month while China's CSI 300 .CSI300 has gained 10% in that time.
+The index is up nearly 25% for the month while China's CSI 300 .CSI300 has gained 10% in that time.

+"There was positive mood music out of the G20 with Biden and Xi's meeting," said ING's Turner.

-The yield on the benchmark 10-year U.S. Treasury note US10YT=RR fell 3 basis points (bps) on Tuesday to 3.837%.
+The yield on the benchmark 10-year U.S. Treasury note US10YT=RR fell 6 basis points on Tuesday to 3.809%, its lowest since early October.
 The yield, which moves inversely to the price, stood as high as 4.338% at the end of October but has plunged in recent days.

-Fed Vice Chair Lael Brainard on Monday struck a relatively upbeat tone, saying the central bank has "more work to do" but that it will "probably be appropriate to soon move to a slower pace" of interest rate hikes.
+Fed Vice Chair Lael Brainard on Monday struck a relatively upbeat tone, saying it will "probably be appropriate to soon move to a slower pace" of interest rate hikes.

-Data out Tuesday showed that the British unemployment rate rose in September.
-German business sentiment data was due at 1000 GMT.
+Data out on Tuesday showed that the British unemployment rate rose in September.
+German business sentiment saw a stronger-than-expected rise in the closely watched ZEW survey.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh